bateman/bap-seminar/README.md

 R version 3.3.1 (2016-06-21) [...]
 ```

-Now cd to `bap-seminar/r` and run the following following command and wait until all the packages are downloaded and installed.
+Now cd to `bap-seminar/r` and run the following command and wait until all the packages are downloaded and installed.
 ```
 $ Rscript requirements.r
 ```